-The Company's financial assets at amortised cost includes trade receivables, staff advances and receivables from related parties amd cash and bank balances
+The Company's financial assets at amortised cost include trade receivables, staff advances, receivables from related parties, and cash and bank balances.

 The Company did not own any financial assets that can be classified as fair value through profit and loss or held for trading financial assets during the periods presented in these financial statements.